 Sometimes, 平 also means “for no reason”, found in the words 平白 (píngbái), or 平白无故 (píngbái wúgù).
 For example, you could say, 你不可以平白无故地攻击他人！(Nǐ bù kěyǐ píngbái wúgù de gōngjī tārén!
 You are not supposed to attack others for no reason!)

 The thing about peace, though, is that it’s a bit boring, so the character can mean “common, ordinary”.
 For example, 他在这个平凡的岗位上取得了非凡的成就。(Tā zài zhè ge píngfán de gǎngwèi shàng qǔdéle fēifán de chéngjiù.
 He has made extraordinary achievements in such an ordinary post.)
 Another word is 平淡 (píngdàn), which means “dull, prosaic, and pedestrian”.

 From the moods of ancient days to the equality of today, the character 平 stays true to the meaning behind those two horizontal lines in its body—a symbol of tranquility and serenity.
 Perhaps the best way to sum up 平 is with a Chinese phrase you should say to yourself every day: 平平淡淡才是真 (píngpíng dàndàn cáishì zhēn, simplicity makes life).

 “On The Character: 平” is a story from our newest issue, “Gender Equality”.
-To read the whole piece, become a subscriber and receive the full magazine.
+To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.